-Action describes much a rod flexes along its length and how quickly the rod tip returns to a neutral position when flexed.
-Rod action is affected by the rod’s taper, length, and the material the blank is made from.
-A fishing rod's action affects not only the type of fishing it is best suited to, but how it will handle a fish.
+Action describes how much a rod flexes along its length and how quickly the rod tip returns to a neutral position when flexed.
+Rod action is affected by the rod’s taper, length, and the material the blank (core) is made from.
+A fishing rod's action affects not only the type of fishing it is best suited to but how it will handle a fish.

 Rod taper and length

-Taper and length play a big part in the action of a fishing rod and along understanding your target fish and the method you will use to catch them will help determine which rod to choose.
+Taper and length play a big part in the action of a fishing rod and, along with understanding your target fish and the method you’ll use to catch them, will help determine which rod to choose.

 Most rods on the market are progressive tapering from butt to tip to allow for an even rod action.